Failure Makes the Agent Stronger: Enhancing Accuracy through Structured Reflection for Reliable Tool Interactions

 \paragraph{Structured reflection (\textit{diagnosis}).} The reflection generated by our process states that the call ``failed because it did not include the required arguments needed by the function's schema,'' and prescribes: ``ensure all necessary parameters are provided according to the function's documentation.''
 This localizes the error to \textbf{parameter mis-specification} (not tool selection or ordering), and points to the concrete fix—satisfy the schema.

-\paragraph{Repairs (\textit{efficient plan consistent with the request}).} Given the user’s 10-minute target and the backyard scope, the corrected action set executes the two core operations with schema-valid arguments: \begin{itemize} \item \texttt{start\_watering(plant\_location="backyard", duration=10)} \item \texttt{start\_trimming(hedge\_location="backyard")} \end{itemize} These can be dispatched in parallel (independent resources), achieving the requested time budget while ensuring plants receive sufficient water and hedges are trimmed.
+\paragraph{Repairs (\textit{efficient plan consistent with the request}).} Given the user’s 10-minute target and the backyard scope, the corrected action set executes the two core operations with schema-valid arguments: \begin{itemize}[leftmargin=1.2em,itemsep=1pt,topsep=2pt,parsep=0pt] \item \lstinline[style=promptlisting]$|start_watering(plant_location="backyard", duration=10)|$ \item \lstinline[style=promptlisting]$|start_trimming(hedge_location="backyard")|$ \end{itemize} These can be dispatched in parallel (independent resources), achieving the requested time budget while ensuring plants receive sufficient water and hedges are trimmed.
 This replaces the invalid pre-check with a direct, time-bounded watering call that already satisfies the user’s constraint.

 \paragraph{Why this matters.} Argument errors are common in tool use and typically yield \emph{sparse} feedback (``schema mismatch'').
 By forcing the model to (i) recognize the missing required field and (ii) restate the schema-conformant fix, the reflection step converts a low-information error into actionable supervision.
 In our benchmark, such instances consistently improve: \begin{enumerate} \item \textbf{Schema adherence:} higher exact-match rate on \texttt{name}/\texttt{arguments}. \item \textbf{Planning under constraints:} selection of parameterized calls (\texttt{duration=10}) aligned with user constraints instead of brittle pre-checks with empty arguments. \item \textbf{Stability:} fewer retries and warnings downstream because calls are executable on the first attempt. \end{enumerate}